 Create a new offer for those people who have an issue with your pricing.
 If you aren't able to lower your prices, emphasize the value you provide to help these leads understand why your product or service is worth the expense.

 Address their concerns in targeted marketing pieces.
 Identify common objections that come up during your sales process, and use content pieces to neutralize these concerns.

 Automate Lead Nurturing With Visual Workflows

 As you become more adept at sales funnel recycling, you're likely to find ways to automate the process and make it effortless for yourself.
-You can build workflows to help contacts who have gone unresponsive to engage with you after a certain amount of time has passed.
+You can build workflows with marketing automation to help contacts who have gone unresponsive to engage with you after a certain amount of time has passed.
 Those who have turned down a proposal or sale can be put into a workflow with very few emails to allow you to remain in contact but in a non-aggressive way.
 Using the information you have in house about your sales funnel and how long it takes the average person to buy, you can customize the time frames during which these emails are sent to improve your chances of success.

-Sales funnel recycling allows you an opportunity to reach out and build more of a relationship with people who may need what you offer, capture valuable referrals and turn your best customers into brand advocates.
+Sales funnel recycling gives you an opportunity to reach out and build more of a relationship with people who may need what you offer, capture valuable referrals and turn your best customers into brand advocates.
 Segmenting these people, so they receive specific information that compels them is often the key to a successful campaign.